Policies & Guidelines

 - Convictions for non-violent crimes (e.g. fraud, theft, illegal drug activity, DUI, etc.) are cause for concern when considering the stability of the potential home but do not automatically exclude Adoption & Beyond from working with such individuals.
 Said individuals shall be subjected to a more thorough evaluation.
 Factors such as the number of convictions, date of last conviction and seriousness of the crime will be taken into consideration.
 Please discuss any criminal situations or arrests with us prior to applying for services with Adoption & Beyond.

-- Adoption & Beyond’s policy is that adoptive families will use age-appropriate discipline techniques with their children as they grow.
-In addition, during the temporary custody period prior to the finalization of the adoption, adoptive parents will not use corporal punishment as a form of discipline with their newly adopted child.
+- Adoption & Beyond’s policy is that adoptive families will use age-appropriate discipline techniques that will not adversely affect a child’s health, physical or psychological well-being as they grow.
+In addition, during the temporary custody period prior to the finalization of the adoption, adoptive parents will not use corporal punishment as a form of discipline with a newly adopted child.

 - The family can, at any time, choose to withdraw from the adoption process.
 Adoption & Beyond also reserves the right to terminate services at any time when a family has acted in bad faith, conducted themselves in an unreasonable or verbally abusive manner, exhibited unreasonable expectations related to their adoption efforts, have supplied false, misleading, or omitted information, or the working relationship between the two parties cannot continue due to unresolved issues.
 Adoption & Beyond, in its professional judgment, will consider all circumstances in determining the suitability of interrupting or terminating the adoption process and retains the right to terminate services at any time.